 Feeding New Born Pups

 Firstly and as I’m sure you will be quite aware, puppies, like all animals grow very quickly, leaving very little time to ensure that the foundations of health which are laid down in puppy hood will be good enough to see them through life.
 Now the problem with using a commercial processed “synthetic food” to grow pups is that this compromises their natural growth rate and development and for a number of reasons.

-Why And How A Commercial Diet Could Cause Damage To Your Growing Puppies
+Why And How A Synthetic Diet Could Cause Damage To Your Growing Puppies